wp-plugins/aweber-web-form-widget/readme.txt

 Tags: email, marketing, email marketing, webform, web, form, aweber, mailing list, API, newsletter Requires at least: 2.7.0
 Tested up to: 3.2.1
-Stable tag: 1.0.4
+Stable tag: 1.1

-This widget allows you to quickly and easily install an AWeber web form on your Wordpress blog using AWeber's API.
+This plugin allows you to quickly and easily install an AWeber web form on your WordPress blog and to let visitors subscribe to your list when commenting or registering on your blog, all using AWeber's API.

 == Description ==

 Drag and drop web forms that you have created in your <a href="http://www.aweber.com" title="AWeber email marketing">AWeber email marketing</a> account into your blog, without having to log into your AWeber account or copy and paste anything!
 All you need is an AWeber account and a <a href="http://www.aweber.com/faq/questions/53">completed web form</a>.

+In addition, you can allow visitors to your blog to sign up as they leave a comment or register, without having to fill out a separate web form.
+On your WordPress dashboard, you will be able to see how many people have signed up to your list by commenting, as well as keep up to date on the latest email marketing advice from AWeber's blog.

 = Learn More About AWeber =